Updates, commentary, training and advice on immigration and asylum law

-It follows from their self-governing status that if you do want to live and work in one of the Crown Dependencies, making a UK visa application is the incorrect one to make.
+It follows from their self-governing status that if you intend to live and work in one of the Crown Dependencies, submitting a UK visa application is the incorrect one to make.
 Each Crown Dependency has its own immigration processes and procedures for those wishing to work there, but their foundations lie in the Immigration Act 1971.
 In practice, the Crown Dependencies and the UK have similar, and in some cases identical, immigration requirements.

 Schedule 4 of the Immigration Act 1971 explicitly integrates UK immigration law with that of each Crown Dependency.
-It says that applying for a visa for one of the Crown Dependencies is as if you are applying for a UK visa.
-But this does not mean that you are being granted a visa for entry or residence in the UK, only that it is being granted by the United Kingdom through the UK’s administrative and legislative processes.
+It says that applying for a visa to reside in one of the Crown Dependencies is as if you are applying for a UK visa.
+But this does not mean you are being granted a visa for entry or residence in the United Kingdom, only that it is being granted by the United Kingdom through its administrative and legislative processes.

-The integration between the UK and the Crown Dependencies’s immigration requirements extend to applicable visa conditions.
-Any condition attached to a UK visa (such as the police registration requirement, limited work permissions, and absolutely no recourse to public funds) would also apply to visas granted in the Crown Dependencies.
+The integration between the UK and the Crown Dependencies’ immigration requirements extend to applicable visa conditions.
+Any condition that would be attached to a UK visa (such as limited work permissions if directly sponsored by a company, and absolutely no recourse to public funds or benefits to name a few) would also apply to visas granted in the Crown Dependencies.

 The Common Travel Area

-The UK and the Crown Dependencies are part of a “Common Travel Area” with the Republic of Ireland, a separate and independent country.
-Each territory has its own immigration policies, but each policy is based on an “overarching common approach that supports alignment”, as UK government guidance puts it.
+The UK and the Crown Dependencies form part of a “Common Travel Area” with the Republic of Ireland, a separate and independent country.
+Each territory has its own immigration policies, but as UK governmental guidance puts it, each policy is based on an “overarching common approach that supports alignment”.

-The concept of the Common Travel Area is primarily to facilitate the free movement of British and Irish citizens.
-(People from the Crown Dependencies are British, as they are covered by the British Nationality Act 1981.)
+The concept of the Common Travel Area is to primarily facilitate the free movement of British and Irish citizens.
+People from the Crown Dependencies are considered British citizens, as they are covered by the British Nationality Act 1981.

-As the Isle of Man government puts it, the system:
+As the government of the Isle of Man puts it, this free movement system:

 means that an applicant who has entered the common travel area and who has been examined for the purpose of immigration control (for example in the UK) does not require leave to enter any other part of the common travel area.
 Simply, travel between the Isle of Man and the United Kingdom is an internal domestic journey and there is no separate immigration or other control.

-Nationalities listed in Appendix 2 of Appendix V (Visitors) of the Immigration Rules need to apply for a visa in advance of their travel to the UK (and are referred to as “visa nationals”).
-Nationalities not listed in Appendix 2 are permitted to travel to the UK without getting a visa in advance (these are “non-visa nationals”).
+Nationalities listed in Appendix Visitor: Visa national list of the UK Immigration Rules need to apply for a visa in advance of their visit to the UK (and are referred to as “visa nationals”).
+Nationalities not listed are permitted to visit the UK without applying for a visa in advance of their trip (these are “non-visa nationals”).
 Either way, once a visa or non-visa national has lawfully entered the UK, they can then travel to the Crown Dependencies.

 Can I visit the Isle of Man, Jersey or Guernsey on a UK visa?

 The same can be said if you have a visa from one of the Crown Dependencies – you are permitted to subsequently visit the United Kingdom.
-If you wish to live and work in the UK, however, you would need to apply for a separate UK visa.
+If you wish to live and work in the UK, you would need to apply for a separate and applicable UK visa.

-For those submitting a UK visa application “in country” (for an extension of stay in the UK, for example), it’s useful to note that you can still travel within the Common Travel Area before a decision has been made.
-Unlike other trips outside the UK, travelling within the Common Travel Area will not automatically withdraw your already submitted visa application.
+For those who have submitted a ‘leave to remain’ visa application within the UK (for an extension of stay or indefinite leave to remain), it’s useful to note that you can still travel within the Common Travel Area before a decision has been made.

 Paragraph 34C of the UK Immigration Rules explicitly states that:

-Where proof of identity provided under paragraph 34(5) has been returned to the applicant pending a decision on their application for leave to remain and the applicant travels outside the common travel area their application for leave to remain shall, provided that it has not been determined, be treated as withdrawn on the date that the applicant left the common travel area.
+Where a decision on an application for permission to stay has not been made and the applicant travels outside the common travel area their application will be treated as withdrawn on the date the applicant left the common travel area.

-In other words, the date an applicant travels outside the Common Travel Area after submitting a visa application is the date their visa application is considered as automatically withdrawn.
-Many people applying for an extension of their UK visa are unaware of this, and assume that because they have retained their passport and (valid) biometric residence permit, they can leave the UK while their visa application is pending.
+Many people independently submitting a ‘leave to remain’ application are unaware of this caveat.
+They wrongfully assume that because they haven’t submitted their passport and valid biometric residence permit, they can travel internationally whilst their visa application is pending.
 This is not the case.
-But travelling within the Common Travel Area is perfectly fine and will not have that effect.
+But travelling within the Common Travel Area is perfectly fine and will not withdraw an application.

 How can I get a visa to live and work in one of the British Crown Dependencies?

 If you intend to live and work in one of the Crown Dependencies, you must apply for the correct residence visa.
-If eligible to apply, you may do so from within the UK or outside it.
-Once you have been granted a visa to live in one of the Crown Dependencies, you are also permitted to visit the UK.
+If you meet the eligibility requirements to apply, you must be outside the UK and must attend your biometric enrolment appointment from a country of legal residence.
+A country of legal residence is your country of nationality, or where you’ve been issued with a residence (and not a temporary or short-term visitor) visa.
+Once you’ve been granted a visa from a Crown Dependency, you are also permitted to visit the UK.